jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 * 2019-12-03 ~ Theo ~ Add [decimate function]( https://threejs.org/examples/webgl_modifier_simplifier.html ) to reduce number of faces to inspected
 * 2019-12-01 ~ Theo ~ Scale along three axis not just Z
 * 2019-12-01 ~ Theo ~ Animate the generation of points to do away with long pauses
-* 2019-12-01 ~ Theo ~ Better use of original materials
+* 2019-12-01 ~ Theo ~ Better use of original materials in OBJ file

 </details>